 Paul Vincent President

-Paul Vincent began brewing in 2009 with a small equipment kit that his wife bought him for his birthday while living in Oregon.
+About Paul: Paul Vincent began brewing in 2009 with a small equipment kit that his wife bought him for his birthday while living in Oregon.
 Paul quickly found a passion in homebrewing and continued to brew extract in Portland, Phoenix, Ireland.
 Returning to Phoenix on a permanent basis allowed him to switch to all grain and get deeper into the basic roots of homebrewing.
-Paul has been an active member in ASH since 2010 and 2017 is his first year serving on the ASH Board as Treasurer.
+Paul has been an active member in ASH since 2010. in 2017, Paul joined the board as treasurer.
+IN 2019, Paul moved on to become Club President.
 In his adult life, Paul has worked with a large US bank since 1990.
 His activities outside of homebrewing and earning a living, have included rock climbing, snow boarding, cycling and skydiving.